jonathanvanschenck/Echo-Chamber/README.md

 ```cmd
 (venv) > flask run
 ```
-The current setup is "local" which will run the server only on your computer, accessable at http://localhost:5000/
+The current setup is "local" which will run the server only on your computer, accessable at http://localhost:5000/ .
+You can check the flask documentation for more details on how to run the server on a network https://flask.palletsprojects.com/en/1.1.x/ .